Configuration Steps

 -

 Internal only (Outbound & East-West inspection only).
-For outbound inspection, it is mandatory to deploy an External Load Balancer and, or instance-level public IP addresses.
+For outbound inspection, it is mandatory to deploy an External Load Balancer and instance-level public IP addresses.

 Deploy the Load Balancers with floating IP